akkartik/mu/README.md

 Mu.
 If something doesn't make sense, try changing it and see what tests break.
 Any breaking change should cause a failure in some well-named test somewhere.

 Currently Mu requires a 32-bit x86 processor.
+It supports a short list of generic hardware, and can't do networking yet.

 ## Goals